sales@effectrode.com

 Nickel-plated jack plug with copper core

 Nickel is not completely inert though—it will oxidise or react in adverse environmental conditions or over long periods of time.
 Nickel oxide and its salts can be seen as a green discolouration or patina on the metal surface, but for all practical intents and purposes, under normal conditions it can be considered as being virtually immune to serious corrosion.
-Nickel plated jack plugs were a genuine step forward in terms of reliability and durability—I have nickel plated connectors that after 30 years of use where the brass underneath is only just starting to showing through.
-Nickel plated audio connectors were the industry standard for a several decades and used by players from Scotty Moore to David Gilmour to record some excellent guitar tones.
+Nickel plated jack plugs were a genuine step forward in terms of reliability and durability—I have nickel plated connectors that after 30 years of use, the brass underneath is only just starting to show through.
+Nickel plated audio connectors were the industry standard for several decades and used by players from Scotty Moore to David Gilmour to record some excellent guitar tones.
 However, the audio connector industry then shifted to adopt another plating material… gold.

 Gold Plated Jack Plugs